SEARED CONSCIENCE

 THE CONSCIENCE is our God-given moral compass, the Holy Spirit’s quiet voice within, guiding our soul and guarding our character.

-The PRESENCE OF THE CONSCIENCE.
+The PRESENCE.
 When we commit even a small wrong like stealing a peso or telling a lie, our body reacts immediately: a racing heartbeat, nervousness, unease, sleeplessness, even cold sweats.
 These are the physical signs of guilt, proof that something within us is disturbed.

 But what happens when we silence that voice and repeat the same sin?
 Each repetition dulls conviction until the heart hardens and sin feels normal.
 You no longer sense the prompting of the Holy Spirit because you’ve grieved Him.
-Your sense of right and wrong fades, and you make peace with what once made you tremble.
+You are now unable to discern right from wrong and you make peace with what once made you tremble.

-TAMING THE SIN results to a seared conscience, a heart that no longer feels guilt or conviction.
-People with hardened hearts live in darkness: blind to morality, deaf to correction, numb to truth.
-All that remains is a craving to satisfy selfish desire.
+TAMING THE SIN results to a seared conscience, a heart that no longer feels guilt or conviction regardless of the harm done.
+People with hardened hearts are in the darkness, blind to morality, deaf to correction, indifference to truth.
+All that remains in them is a craving to satisfy the lust of the flesh.

 “It's okay, everyone does it.”